Domestic Violence Definition, Statistics, Awareness, Law & Advocacy

 Many victims do not or cannot report their abuse.
 The silence surrounding domestic violence enables abusers to continue without consequence.

-Legal definition of domestic violence abuse in California
+Legal definition of domestic violence and abuse in California

 California Family Code Section 6203 states domestic violence includes the following.